Pre-trial Release Violations in Manatee County

 Article I, s.
 14, The Constitution of the State of Florida, provides that unless charged with a capital offense or an offense punishable by life imprisonment and the proof of guilt is evident or the presumption is great, every person charged with a crime or violation of a municipal or county ordinance shall be entitled to pretrial release on reasonable conditions.

-Further, s.
-907.041, F.S., explains that the intent of the Legislature was to create a presumption in favor of release on nonmonetary conditions for any person who is granted pretrial release unless such person is charged with a dangerous crime.
-Dangerous crimes are described in s.
-907.041(4), F.S., and include offenses such as:
+Section 907.041, F.S., explains that the intent of the Florida Legislature was to create a presumption in favor of release on nonmonetary conditions for any person who is granted pretrial release unless such person is charged with a dangerous crime.

 - arson